 Did you know that the same molecule can exist as two mirror-image forms — and one form can be a life-saving drug while the other is toxic or inactive?
-This phenomenon — chirality — is at the heart of Pharmaceutical Organic Chemistry III (POC III), the B Pharma 4th semester subject where stereochemistry, heterocyclic chemistry, named reactions, spectroscopy, and biomolecules converge.
+This phenomenon — chirality — is at the heart of Pharmaceutical Organic Chemistry III (POC III), the B Pharma 4th semester subject where stereochemistry, heterocyclic chemistry and named reactions converge.
 The drugs you study in Medicinal Chemistry and Pharmacology are built from the chemical foundations you learn here — heterocyclic rings like pyridine, imidazole, and purine form the backbone of hundreds of pharmaceutical compounds.

-These POC III notes are prepared as per the PCI-approved B Pharma 4th semester syllabus 2025–26, structured unit-wise from optical isomerism and stereochemistry through heterocyclic chemistry, named reactions, and spectroscopic methods.
+These POC III notes are prepared as per the PCI-approved B Pharma 4th semester syllabus 2025–26, structured unit-wise from optical isomerism and stereochemistry through heterocyclic chemistry and named reactions methods.
 Each unit download has a topic summary before the PDF.
-Pharmaceutical Organic Chemistry III carries significant GPAT weightage — stereochemistry (R/S configuration, enantiomers, diastereomers), heterocyclic compound synthesis, named reactions (Clemmensen, Beckmann, Birch), and spectroscopy (IR, NMR, Mass Spec) are consistently tested topics.
+Pharmaceutical Organic Chemistry III carries significant GPAT weightage — stereochemistry (R/S configuration, enantiomers, diastereomers), heterocyclic compound synthesis and named reactions (Clemmensen, Beckmann, Birch) are consistently tested topics.

 Download Pharmaceutical Organic Chemistry III Notes PDF – Unit Wise